 On and Off ice sessions will begin at 8:35am.

 On ice dates - 10/29, 11/12, 11/26, 12/10

 Off ice dates - 11/5, 11/19, 12/3, 12/17

 Click here to register for Fall Learn to Play - Registration is NOW OPEN!

 What age children will participate?

-The program is designed for children of all ages, but most of the participants will be under age 10.
+The program is designed for children of all ages.
 Children will be grouped on the ice by age and ability.
 Please contact the LTP coordinator if your child is older than 12 – there may be better options for you.

 Who is eligible to participate?

 Preference is given to children living in Rockets zip codes and who intend to continue hockey with the Rockets.
 In the event a session is oversubscribed, it may not be possible to accommodate participants who don’t live in a Rockets zip code.
 Please click here to see Missouri Hockey zip code assignments.